curiousph/june25/README.md

 ### 9. `parentheses_validator.py`
 Validates whether a sequence of parentheses is balanced.
-Includes detailed inline comments and a test class for various scenarios.
+Handles alphanumeric and special characters, includes detailed inline comments and a test class for various scenarios.

 ### 10. `count_case_letters.py`
 Counts the number of uppercase and lowercase letters in a given string.